 Japan has such a rich heritage of different crafts beyond ceramics, paper, woodcraft, lacquer ware, metalwork and textiles.
 Here is a collection of Japanese crafts that did not fit in any of the above categories but that deserve to be introduced.

-Japanese candles from Kyoto are very different from western candles in terms of material and shape.
+Japanese candles are very different from western candles in terms of material and shape.
 They are made of vegetable wax and the wicks are made of Japanese paper.
 The typical “ikari” shape gradually becoming narrower at their base.
 Kyoto Candles are white or red and sometimes painted with flower motifs.